Counting the cost of free returns

 Despite the gloom, there is light at the end of the tunnel.
 Innovative new technologies are increasingly popping up on retailer sites – the likes of TrueFit and Fit Analytics are offering innovative ways to reduce the need for consumers to add multiple sizes to their baskets.

 New startups are also inserting themselves into the supply chain to help reduce the operation costs of processing returns, and protect the margin – Happy Returns in the US and Doddle in the UK are making it faster for retailers to receive and process, thereby easing some of the pain.

 But these solutions carry an ongoing cost, and still have a detrimental effect on the profitability of an ecommerce site.

 According to our own analysis at Quill, one of the biggest pitfalls that more traditional retailers make on their ecommerce offerings is to fail to offer accurate details around the true fit and feel of products.

 Ensuring product copy is both detailed and accurate when it comes to fit has the potential to change the game – our performance data shows that it can reduce a retailer’s return rates by as much as 20%, which according to Clear Returns is akin to boosting sales by more than 35%.

 Some retailers have already embraced this approach – T.M.
 Lewin is a fantastic example, offering both clear product descriptions and detailed buying guides to help consumers to judge the true fit of a product.

 To survive in a digital world that demands increasing convenience, other retailers need to follow suit.

-If you’re interested in finding out whether your ecommerce content is properly optimised to reduce product return rates, please fill out the form below to request a free Quill Quality Score audit of your website.
+If you’re interested in finding out whether your ecommerce content is properly optimised to reduce product return rates, and thus minimise the negative effect of free returns, please fill out the form below to request a free Quill Quality Score audit of your website.